nickcox/cd-extras/readme.md

   - Paths to be searched by `cd` and tab completion.
 An array, not a delimited string.
 - _WordDelimiters_ : `[string[]] = '.', '_', '-'`
   - Word boundaries within path segments.
 For example, `.foo` will be expanded into `*.foo*`.
+- _ToolTipExtraInfo_ : `[ScriptBlock] = $null`
+  - Optional extra information displayed after the file path in the menu-completion tooltip.
+  This should take a single argument, the current item, and return a string.
 - _IndexedCompletion_: `[bool] = $true (if MenuComplete key bound)`
   - If truthy, indexes are offered as completions for `up`, `cd+` and `cd-` with full paths displayed in the menu.